Issue 4.3: Games That Go "Bump" in the Night, Part 1

 New: Gaming Glossary!

-Confused by any of the gaming jargon, slang, lingo, or other “insider terminology” on this newsletter?
+Confused by any of the gaming jargon, slang, lingo, or other “insider terminology” in this newsletter?
 Well, good news: Game & Word is proud to finally unveil its comprehensive and user-friendly Glossary of Gaming Terms!

 I try my best to write accessibly and keep jargon, etc. to a minimum.
 However, sometimes it just can’t be avoided (or I miss one while editing).
 So instead of explaining a term every time it comes up, I’ll link to its entry in the Glossary!
 Yes, it’ll take you straight to the definition, no scrolling required!